MischaPanch/unpatterns/protocol_decorator.md

 However - the downside is that super-weird things happen!
 (Which is the only reason I actually had to dig into that codebase and discover their brilliant `with_typehint` implementation).

-I was just an innocent user, I inherited from `TinyDB` without reading the docs, called `super`, and ran into one weirdest errors of my life: super told me that the method was not available in the parent.
-But the method was there, I saw it, I was using it!
+I was just an innocent user, I inherited from `TinyDB` without reading the docs, called `super`, and ran into one of the weirdest errors of my life: super told me that the method was not available in the parent.
+But the method was there,
+I saw it, I was using it!
 What was going on?

 Here's how it would look with the classes defined above: